michelletytong/MudraRakshasa/README.md

-# MudraRakshasa
+A repository with data and analysis files for the manuscript "Making Good Choices: Social Interaction in Mice Mitigates Chronic Stress-Induced Adaptive Changes in Decision Making" by Arish Mudra Rakshasa &amp; Michelle T. Tong (2020

-Data and analysis files for "Making Good Choices: Social Interaction in Mice Mitigates Chronic Stress-Induced Adaptive Changes in Decision Making" - Arish Mudra Rakshasa &amp; Tong, 2020
+This repository includes: